Carolingian dynasty: Charlemagne

 The greatest Carolingian monarch was Charlemagne, Pepin's son.
 Charlemagne was crowned Emperor by Pope Leo III at Rome in 800.
 His empire, ostensibly a continuation of the Western Roman Empire, is referred to historiographically as the Carolingian Empire.

 The Carolingian rulers did not give up the traditional Frankish (and Merovingian) practice of dividing inheritances among heirs, though the concept of the indivisibility of the Empire was also accepted.
 The Carolingians had the practice of making their sons minor kings in the various regions (regna) of the Empire, which they would inherit on the death of their father, which Charlemagne and his son Louis the Pious both did for their sons.
 Following the death of the Emperor Louis the Pious in 840, his surviving adult sons, Lothair I and Louis the German, along with their adolescent brother Charles the Bald, fought a three-year civil war ending only with the Treaty of Verdun in 843, which divided the empire into three regna while according imperial status and a nominal lordship to Lothair who, at 48, was the eldest.
 The Carolingians differed markedly from the Merovingians in that they disallowed inheritance to illegitimate offspring, possibly in an effort to prevent infighting among heirs and assure a limit to the division of the realm.
 In the late ninth century, however, the lack of suitable adults among the Carolingians necessitated the rise of Arnulf of Carinthia as the king of East Francia, a bastard child of a legitimate Carolingian king, Carloman of Bavaria, himself a son of the First King of the Eastern division of the Frankish kingdom, Louis the German.

-Weakening and Disappearance of the Dynasty

-Disappearance of Middle Francia

-Lothair is the first of the three brothers to die, leaving the empire at the mercy of the other two.
-Finally, after many twists and turns, his domain is gradually attached to East Francia, with the Scheldt marking the border between West and East Francia.
-The king of East Francia, at the same time, also recovers the title of emperor.